clowdhaus/eksup/README.md

 ## Commands & SubCommands

-- `create`
-  - `analysis`
+- `analyze`
   - text stdout for quick analysis from CLI
   - `--output-format json --output-type file`: JSON stdout for data collection and reporting from a central location (CronJob), text stdout for quick analysis from CLI
 - `playbook`
   - a playbook with generic upgrade steps; informative process on cluster upgrade without need to have a cluster or access a cluster
   - `--with-analysis`: playbook with the analysis results; most concrete set of information on the current cluster state with guidance
 - `migrate` or `transform`
   - [Future - TBD]